raoufblz/discord-attendance-bot/README.md

 - in case you need to delete the voice data or restart tracking, use `/reset_data` to delete all past data and start anew.
 - in case you forget any of these commands or what they do, use the `/help` command.

-## Command documentation: (in developement 🔨🔨)
-- every command is a slash command (Discord's prefered way).
-- the commands have role-based access; only those with specefic roles can use them.

-- /join: makes the bot enter the voice channel you re in.
-- /leave: the bot leaves the voice channel, you need to be in the vc for it to work, it calculates the time spent by each member and logs it as a Discord pagination.
-- /list: logs real-time voice data in the bot specefic channel.
-- /help: lists all available commands and what they do.
-- /reset_data: deletes all past voice data and restarts tracking.